 Acceptance of a donated watercraft requires approval of the dean and academic unit. chair/director.
 Input may be required from the Department of Safety and Environmental Management, Purchasing Office, and Gift Processing Office prior to a decision.
 Please do not make commitments before discussions with appropriate administrators or university offices.

 Gifts of watercraft must be directly related to the mission of the university or readily convertible to cash to support the university’s mission.
 Other factors include estimated cost of future maintenance, storage issues, availability of qualified operators, and condition of the watercraft from a safety perspective.

-Please contact Elizabeth Erickson (581-1145, email@example.com), a senior development officer in the university’s Development Office with responsibility for the College of Natural Sciences, Forestry, and Agriculture, when initiating discussions about a donated watercraft or considering disposal of a gift for cash.
+Please contact Elizabeth Erickson (581-1145, email@example.com), a senior development officer in the university’s Development Office with responsibility for the College of Earth, Life, and Health Sciences, when initiating discussions about a donated watercraft or considering disposal of a gift for cash.